-National Activities.-At the national level, major staff efforts focused upon preparing for the GSA Annual Meeting.
-National GSA representation on the National Intern and Resident Matching Program (NIRMP) Board of Directors was achieved by the appointment of GSA Chairman Joseph Ceithaml as 1 of the 3 official AAMC representatives to this body.
+National activities.-At the national level, major staff efforts focused upon preparing for the GSA Annual Meeting.
+National GSA representation on the National Internship and Residency Matching Program (NIRMP) Board of Directors was achieved by the appointment of GSA Chairman Joseph Ceithaml as 1 of the 3 official AAMC representatives to this body.
 This provides direct channels of communication between the GSA representatives and the NIRMP for comments, criticisms, and suggestions.

-Regional Activities.-At the regional level, the Division staff prepared and distributed to all GSA members informational materials for consideration at the 5 GSA regional meetings.
+Regional activities. -- At the regional level, the Division staff prepared and distributed to all GSA members informational materials for consideration at the 5 GSA regional meetings.
 Staff representation was provided at each of these meetings.

-Among the items considered at the 1968 GSA regional meetings were: (a) a possible shift in the deadline for nonrefundable deposits from January 15 to March 1, (b) Negroes in medicine, (c) women in medicine, (d) the possible development of uniform methods of rating senior medical students for internship positions, (e) the centralized application service pilot study and demonstration project, (f) the distribution of Medal College Admission Test (MCAT) scores applicants, (g) the evaluation of appliants with a substantial portion of their unergraduate work taken on a pass-fail basis,

-(h) the cooperative handling of registrations, fees, credits, and so forth, for students who go from 1 school to another for elective work, (i) placement tests for medical students, (j) Selective Service regulations, and (k) the reorganization of the AAMC.
+Among the items considered at the 1968 GSA regional meetings were: (a) a possible shift in the deadline for nonrefundable deposits from January 15 to March 1, (b) Negroes in medicine, (c) women in medicine, (d) the possible development of uniform methods of rating senior medical students for internship positions, (e) the Centralized Application Service Pilot Study and Demonstration Project, (f) the distribution of Medical College Admission Test (MCAT) scores to applicants, (g) the evaluation of applicants with a substantial portion of their undergraduate work taken on a pass-fail basis, (h) the cooperative handling of registrations, fees, credits, and so forth, for students who go from 1 school to another for elective work, (i) placement tests for medical students, (j) Selective Service regulations, and (k) the reorganization of the AAMC.

 A spontaneous development at the Buck Hill Falls Premedical Conference (6) sponsored by the GSA Northeast Regional Group and subsequently at several of the GSA regional meetings was the proposed establishment of regional, and possibly national, groups of premedical advisors.
-Serious explorations of such proposals have been initiated in both the Northeast and Midwest regions, and preliminary considerations have begun in the other regions.
+Serious explorations of such proposals have been initiated in both the Northeast and Midwest regions, and preliminary considerations have been conducted in the other regions.

-Local Activities.-At the local level, the Division staff corresponded and consulted with many individual members of the CSA as well as with appreciable numbers of applicants, premedical advisors, and others with regard to matters of medical school admissions and student affairs.
+Local activities.-At the local level, the Division staff corresponded and consulted with many individual members of the GSA as well as with appreciable numbers of applicants, premedical advisors, and others with regard to matters of medical school admissions and student affairs.
 Local presentations were also made by the Division Director at the Chicago Medical School, Wayne State University School of Medicine, SUNY-Buffalo, and SUNY-Syracuse.
 At SUNY-Syracuse, the Director delivered the 14th Herman G. Weiskotten Lecture (7).